kal-aalrajhi/whats-cookin-good-lookin/README.md

 # What's Cookin' Good Lookin'

 1. Clone the repo from github.
-2. Cd into the directory from your terminal.
+2. Cd into the directory from your terminal and install the project dependencies:
+- Run `npm install` or `npm i` in the terminal
+3. To see the HTML page:
-3. Run npm start in the terminal
+- Run `npm start` in the terminal
+- Press `ctrl/cmd + c` to exit
 4. Copy the local host address from your terminal and add to your web browser to see the HTML page
+5. To see the tests:
+- Run `npm test` in the terminal

 # Kal, Lourdes, and Kyles Recipe Repository
-## *Recipes!*

 ### Table of Contents
 - [About the Project](#about-the-project)